cnbeining/autotimecode/README.md

 `txt2txt`, `deepcorrect` and `deepsegment` were written by Bedapudi Praneeth, https://github.com/bedapudi6788 , GPL 3.0.

-STT technology is provided by Google.
+STT and NMT technologies are provided by Google.

 Some STT code are originally from https://github.com/agermanidis/autosub , MIT license.